Teoge/DMPR-PS/README.md

     python inference.py --mode video --detector_weights $DETECTOR_WEIGHTS --video $VIDEO
     ```

-    `DETECTOR_WEIGHTS` is the trained weights of detector.
+    Argument `DETECTOR_WEIGHTS` is the trained weights of detector.
-    `VIDEO` is path to the video.
+    Argument `VIDEO` is path to the video.
     View `config.py` for more argument details.

 ## Prepare data